Ask a Question

 Riding: No riding.

-After breakfast you will be transferred to the airport for your flight.
+After breakfast you will be transferred to the airport for your flight or to the ferry port.
 With the early flight from Faial back to Lisbon you should be able to connect with an afternoon flight home.
 Alternatively, you may wish to extend your stay on the island to explore further - please ask for details.

 Accommodation